sdw-online/data-contract-driven-pipeline/README.md

     - Check if source CSV file exists in bucket✅
         - If not, upload to bronze bucket✅
     - Read the data from the bronze bucket into the pandas dataframe✅
-    - Validate the raw data against the bronze-to-silver (B2S) data contract
+    - Validate the raw data against the bronze-to-silver (B2S) data contract ✅
-        - If this doesn’t exist, define the validation rules and constraints in the bronze-to-silver (B2S) data contract
+        - If this doesn’t exist, define the validation rules and constraints in the bronze-to-silver (B2S) data contract✅
-            - Check the number of rows
+            - Check the number of rows✅
-            - Check the number of columns
+            - Check the number of columns✅
     - If validation passes, proceed (write a success message to the console + logs)
         - Otherwise, circuit break the data pipeline (log and exit)